U3DC/MGS-ContextMenu/Assets/MGS-ContextMenu/Readme.txt

     .Net Framework 3.0 or above.
 --------------------------------------------------------------------------
   [Achieve]
-    ContextMenuType : Type to classify ContextMenu.

     ContextMenuUI : Control the context menu UI(UGUI).

     ContextMenuTrigger : Trigger of context menu, show context menu on mouse right button click on the target gameobject.

-    ContextMenuAgent : Agent of context menu, achieve the action of context menu item is clicked.
+    ContextMenuAgent : Agent of context menu, achieve the action of context menu when item is clicked.

     In fact, this plugin just build a frame of context menu, you need write your component script, inherit the ContextMenuAgent class and achieve the OnMenuItemClick method to something that you want and attach it to the target gameobject. just like the ContextMenuAgentExample component.
 --------------------------------------------------------------------------
   [Usage]
-    Attach the ContextMenuUI to the context menu UI root. you can make multi context menu UI.
+    Attach the ContextMenuUI to the context menu UI root and set the menu name. you can make multi context menu UI in a scene.

     Attach the ContextMenuTrigger to the main camera in your scene and add ContextMenuUI to the Menu List.

     Create your script component, inherit the ContextMenuAgent class and achieve the OnMenuItemClick method to something that you want. just like the ContextMenuAgentExample component.

     Attach your script component to the target gameobject.
 --------------------------------------------------------------------------